The English Department’s Vision Statement:

 AS and A Level English Language http://www.aqa.org.uk/subjects/english/as-and-a-level/english-language-7701-7702

 AS and A Level English Literature B http://www.aqa.org.uk/subjects/english/as-and-a-level/english-literature-b-7716-7717

 Curriculum contact: Joanne.Hammond@qka.education or Jane.Driver@qka.education for all enquiries, or Bernadette Kirby Bernadette.firstname.lastname@example.org if your enquiry relates specifically to AS or A Level English Literature.

 Second In Department : Josephine de Garis

-English Teachers : Joanne Hammond, Rowena Wiseman, Holly Mulberry, Katya Gibbs, Bernadette Kirby, Josephine De Garis, Michelle O'Neill, Natalie Sim, Jeffrene Francis-Williams, John Gibbens, Graham Tate, Michelle Stratton.
+English Teachers : Joanne Hammond, Rowena Wiseman, Holly Mulberry, Katya Gibbs, Bernadette Kirby, Josephine de Garis, Michelle O'Neill, Natalie Sim, Jeffrene Francis-Williams, John Gibbens, Grahame Tate, Michelle Stratton.